 The surface echo is mainly controlled by the topography that influences the illuminated radar footprint (Brenner et al., 1983), by the surface roughness (of centimetre to decimetre scale) that causes backscatter differences between rough (weak backscatter) and smooth (stronger backscatter) surfaces (Van Der Veen et al., 1998; Van Der Veen et al., 2009; Rosmorduc et al., 2011; Kurtz et al., 2014; Smith and Vericat, 2015; Smith et al., 2016), and by the surface density (strength of the reflection).
 The volume echo depends on the penetration of the radar wave, which can be a few metres into the snowpack at high frequencies like Ku-band (13.6 Ghz for S3 SRAL) but is deeper at lower frequencies like C-band or L-band (Legrésy and Rémy, 1997).
 The echo depends on scattering mechanisms in the snowpack (Remy et al., 2012), which are themselves a function of grain size, wave frequency, and internal stratification of the snowpack based on snow density contrasts between successive layers.
 The echo also results from signal absorption losses that depend on snow temperature and wave frequency primarily (Adodo et al., 2018) inducing visible seasonal variations.
 The volume echo is therefore closely related to the properties of the snow.
-As these are extremely variable at the scale of glaciers and ice sheets, the precise quantification of altimetry observations at multiple frequencies Ka/Ku bands (Guerreiro et al., 2016, 2017) or by cross-comparison with laser altimetry which has minimal signal penetration (Smith et al. 2018).
+As these are extremely variable at the scale of glaciers and ice sheets, the precise quantification of the variations of the volume echo is complex over the continent but can be characterized thanks to the combination of altimetry observations at multiple frequencies Ka/Ku bands (Guerreiro et al., 2016, 2017) or by cross-comparison with laser altimetry which has minimal signal penetration (Smith et al. 2018).